-Certain taxpayers, who experience a loss on their deposits in a qualified financial institution due to its bankruptcy or insolvency, can elect to treat the loss as a casualty loss incurred during the taxable year.
-Or, subject to certain limitations, they can treat them as an ordinary loss incurred in a transaction entered into for profit.
-[Sections 165(c)(2) and (3) and 165(l) of the Code].
-A qualified financial institution includes any bank (as defined in section 581 of the Code), any institution described in section 591 of the Code, any credit union where deposits or accounts are insured under federal or state law or are protected or guaranteed under state law, or any similar institution chartered and supervised under federal or state law.
-(Section 165(l)(3) of the Code).
+Certain taxpayers, who experience a loss on their deposits in a qualified financial institution due to its bankruptcy or insolvency, can elect to treat the loss as a loss described in section 165(c)(3) of the Code incurred during the taxable year.
+Or, subject to certain limitations, they can treat them as an ordinary loss incurred in a transaction entered into for profit [sections 165(c)(2) and (3) and 165(l) of the Code].
+A qualified financial institution includes any:

+- Bank, as defined in section 581 of the Code, - Institution described in section 591 of the Code, - Credit union where deposits or accounts are insured under federal or state law or are protected or guaranteed under state law, or - Similar institution chartered and supervised under federal or state law as described in section 165(I)(3) of the Code.